AdobeDocs/cc-everywhere/src/pages/guides/index.md

 Available modules:

+- Edit image: Tools for photo retouching, applying filters, and adjusting backgrounds.
 - Generate image: AI-powered tools to create unique visuals instantly.

-- Edit image: Tools for photo retouching, applying filters, and adjusting backgrounds.
+### Full editor: Design without limits

+[Adobe Express](https://adobe.com/express) makes it easy to create with thousands of beautiful templates and assets for social media content, logos, and more.
+Even without design experience, users can create standout content from anywhere.
+The SDK lets you embed the full Adobe Express editor on your website.
+Whether creating logos, banners, flyers, or other marketing assets, the full editor empowers users with:

+- Thousands of customizable templates.
+- Access to Adobe’s stock photos and design elements.
+- AI-powered image generation features.
+- Flexible project management options to save designs within your platform or download them.

 ## Developer journey